PVJFU/Windows10ManualUpdate/README.md

 Be sure you know how to backup registry and undo changes that are declared in these files.
 These files are like 10 lines long: don't hesitate to read them!

 ![App User Interface](https://github.com/slavanap/Windows10ManualUpdate/blob/master/app_ui.gif?raw=true)

+# Licensing

+This is a fork of [slavanap's Windows10ManualUpdate](https://github.com/slavanap/Windows10ManualUpdate) which is licensed under the MIT license.
+A copy of the license can be found in [LICENSE_slavanap.txt](../main/LICENSE_slavanap.txt).

+Additionally, this fork uses [vrnobody's net45action](https://github.com/vrnobody/net45action) GitHub Workflow file which is also licensed under the MIT license.
+A copy of the license can be found in [LICENSE_vrnobody.txt](../main/LICENSE_vrnobody.txt)

+The new code and modifications this fork has the rights to is - to the maximum extent possible by law - licensed under the 0BSD license.
+A copy of the license can be found in [LICENSE.txt](../main/LICENSE.txt).
+Please note that this 0BSD license does not overrule the above's MIT licenses and they must still be followed.